Why Invest in Wedding Videography?

-- Video captures the actual sounds and feel of her wedding day.
+- Video captures the actual sounds and feel of their wedding day.
 Was it raining?
 Was it sunny?
-Were there birds chirping?
 Was there a river or ocean nearby?
-These sounds play a special role in the location of her venue and where the wedding took place.
+These sounds play a special role in the location of their venue and where the wedding took place.
 Environment and sound place context to the story.
 The science and psychology of sound stimulate senses than still photos aren't capable of doing.